VolleyIndustries/readme/etiquette.md

 💬 **Own our own words**

 On Volley, just like on the [internet's first community](https://en.wikipedia.org/wiki/The_WELL), you own your own words (YOYOW).
-This means you are responsible for the words that you post.
+Words are powerful, and on Volley you are responsible for the difference they make.

 🚫 **Avoid hiring and selling**